-Beside the impact of recurrent excitation (α) discussed above, equilibrium responses are determined by the relative strength between disinhibition (β) and the gain control weight (ω).
+Besides the impact of recurrent excitation and baseline gain control discussed above, equilibrium responses are determined by the relative strength between disinhibition (β) and the gain control weight (ω).
 We examined three separate conditions: β=0, 0<β<ω, and β>ω.
 We have already shown the analysis for the special case when β=0 above (phase plane analysis and example dynamic shown in Fig. 8-figure supplement 1B) and replotted in Fig. 8-figure supplement 2A for the sake of comparison with other two conditions.

 By assuming 0<β<ω, the nullclines of R1 and R2 intersect on a unique equilibrium point, whose stability was confirmed as unstable after checking the eigenvalues of Jacobian matrix around the point (Fig. 8-figure supplement 2B).
-Any initial values on the space will diverge into the upper-left or bottom-right corner of the space, with the higher activity value as α-1ω-β, and the lower activity value as zero.
+Any initial values on the space will diverge into the upper-left or bottom-right corner of the space, with the higher activity value as α-1-G0ω-β, and the lower activity value as zero.
 We show the instantaneous change rates of R1 and R2 at given initial values in the vector field (red arrows) (Fig. 8-figure supplement 2B).
 In Fig. 8-figure supplement 2E, we show example R1 and R2 activity dynamics (value setting kept the same as in Fig. 8-figure supplement 1G).
 All of the R1 with larger input values converge into the same level of activity after withdrawal of inputs, while all of the R2 with lower input values are suppressed to zero, implementing a WTA competition.
 Thus, the system gradually switches from normalized coding of input values to categorical choice from the early to the late stage of persistent activity.